Call for an EU approach to packaging waste labeling

 The Triman logo

-The Triman logo has been introduced in France by the Decree 2014-15733 and, since January 1, 2022, it will have to be mandatorily displayed on the labels of recyclable products – including cosmetics.
-The symbol aims to inform the consumer that the product must be recycled appropriately: at the end of its life cycle, the item has to be thrown away in the correct collection bin.
+Decree 2014-15733 introduces the Triman logo in France.
+From January 1, 2022, it will have to mandatorily appear on the labels of recyclable products – including cosmetics.
+The symbol aims to inform the consumer that the product must be recycled appropriately.
+Namely, at the end of its life cycle, the consumer has to throw away the item in the correct collection bin.

 Additional provisions in France

-According to Article 17 of the Law 2020-105 on the Circular Economy and the fight against waste, in France it is also compulsory to include the sorting instructions in the national language on the label.
+According to Article 17 of Law 2020-105 on the Circular Economy and the fight against waste, in France, it is also compulsory to include the sorting instructions in the national language on the label.

-The Industry Associations have expressed their opposition because the newly adopted Law fragment the internal market and constitute a trade barrier, as manufacturers must realize a specific packaging for France.
+The Industry Associations have expressed their opposition because the newly adopted Law fragments the internal market and constitutes a trade barrier, as manufacturers must realize a specific packaging for France.
 Conversely, a multi symbols label may confuse the consumer.

 The Green Dot logo

-The Green Dot implies that, for the wrapping on which the symbol is affixed, a financial contribution has been paid to a qualified national packaging recovery organization.
+The Green Dot implies that, for the wrapping displaying the symbol, a financial contribution has been paid to a qualified national packaging recovery organization.
 It is important to underline that the Green Dot does not have any environmental or recycling meaning.
-Hence, it must not be confused with a green claim.
+Hence, it is not a green claim.

 The use of the Green Dot symbol is mandatory in Spain and Cyprus.
 In the other EU Countries that have applied the Green Dot policy, its use is voluntary (see above for its use in France).